LLNL/Abmarl/README.md

 multiagent reinforcement learning.
 We provide an intuitive command line interface for training, visualizing, and analyzing agent behavior.
-We define an Agent Based Simulation Interface and Simulation Managers, which control which agents interact with the environment at each step.
-We support integration with several popular environment interfaces, including gym.Env and MultiAgentEnv.
+We define an Agent Based Simulation Interface and Simulation Managers, which control which agents interact with the simulation at each step.
+We support integration with several popular simulation interfaces, including gym.Env and MultiAgentEnv.

 Admiral is a layer in the Reinforcement Learning stack that sits on top of RLlib.
-We leverage RLlib’s framework for training agents and extend it to more easily support custom environments, algorithms, and policies.
-We enable researchers to rapidly prototype RL experiments and environment design and lower the barrier for pre-existing projects to prototype RL as a potential solution.
+We leverage RLlib’s framework for training agents and extend it to more easily support custom simulations, algorithms, and policies.
+We enable researchers to rapidly prototype RL experiments and simulation design and lower the barrier for pre-existing projects to prototype RL as a potential solution.

 <p align="center">